mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 3.8.1 =
+* Now resizing the viewport on the Customize page when the window is resized.
+* Added a CSS rule that fixes large margins on the Customize page for the Divi theme.

 = 3.8.0 =
 * Fixed all code style issues flagged by PHPCS.